General population (GP)

 Goof

-Informers, molesters, child killers, and all inmates segregated from the general population in protective custody (PC).
+It can refer to informers, child molesters, child killers, and all inmates segregated from the general population in protective custody (PC).
 Also, an inmate or prison staff who has become hated for suspicious or irritating behaviour.

 After inmate Scott provided his testimony, I directed that he be removed from the hearing room.
 Inmate Scott became elevated, aggressive, and hostile.
 He also directed derogatory language at the officers in the room, including calling them "goof."